 With Chicago being the traditional polo capital of North America, the polo cup’s organizers hope to bring the city back to the forefront of the sport.

-According to Bilbao, polo on the beach is a new form of the sport, and is something that will attract new fans to the game.
+According to Bilbao, polo on the beach is a new form of sport and is something that will attract new fans to the game.
 In fact, the sport is over 3000-years old, and the game has long traditions, especially in Argentina where Bilbao was born.

 With horses running up to 35 miles per hour and emotions running sky high during a polo match, the game can become quite physical.
 However, it isn’t just getting knocked off a horse that can cause damage to a rider.